-The Department shall establish minimum standards for field training, which should be of sufficient duration to prepare officer trainees for law enforcement duties.
-The field training is designed to prepare trainees for a patrol assignment and ensure they acquire the skills needed to operate in a safe, productive and professional manner, in accordance with the general law enforcement duties of this department.
+The Department shall establish minimum standards for field training, which should be a minimum of 40 hours to prepare officer trainees for law enforcement duties.
+The field training is designed to prepare trainees for a patrol assignment and ensure they acquire the skills needed to operate in a safe, productive, and professional manner, in accordance with the general law enforcement duties of this department.